Cruises to Airlie Beach

-The magnificent sight are the hallmark of a Whitsundays holiday.
+The magnificent sights are the hallmark of a Whitsundays holiday.

 The Whitsundays, a group of 74 islands to the north of Queensland are mostly the tips of submerged mountains.
 The entire area boasts of excellent beaches and crystal clear waters.
 To make the most of your holidays, sail around the islands and stop wherever you find an interesting hideaway.
 While the bigger islands have resorts, the smaller ones are mostly uninhabited.